LLNL/RAJA/docs/sphinx/getting_started.rst

 CMake will provide output about the compiler that has been detected, and what features are discovered.
 Some features, like OpenMP, will be enabled if they are discovered.
-For more advanced configuration options, please see the :doc:`advanced_config`.
+For a complete summary of configuration options, please see the :doc:`config_options`.

 Once CMake has completed, RAJA is compiled using Make::